Jeff MacFarlane’s Rough Road to 203 Mini Transat

 Ice Bird, Hero, Calypso at Palmer in 1972

 Three remarkable craft made an unplanned rendezvous on the Antarctica Peninsula at Palmer Station in the summer of 1972.
-The 125′ American research vessel Hero and the 154′ ex-WW II minesweeper Calypso were both traditional wooden vessels while the 32′ … Continue reading
+The 125′ American research vessel Hero and the 154′ ex-WW II minesweeper Calypso were both traditional wooden vessels while the 32′ steel sloop Ice Bird was the first small sailing yacht to visit the frozen continent.
+Their… Continue reading Ice Bird, Hero, Calypso at Palmer in 1972

 Is the Clipper Race a “Sporting Cult?”

 The Clipper Race changes lives–but at what cost?
-Joining the Clipper Race is a serious step that leads a novice or wanna-be sailor on a long, very expensive path away from family and friends into an isolated world full of … Continue reading
+Joining the Clipper Race is a serious step that leads a novice or wanna-be sailor on a long, very expensive path away from family and friends into an isolated world full of like-minded people all dedicated to the this life-changing experience.
+This requires several training classes onshore… Continue reading Is the Clipper Race a “Sporting Cult?”

 The Cutty Sark Sails into the 21st Century